swisscom/dopc/README.md

   directly (command line args, config files, logging, etc.)
 * Check log clutter and verbose execution during tests
 * Mocking DOPi/DOPv for testing
-* Review what to return in error cases
+* Review what to return besides error messages in error cases
+* How to notice/recover when workers fail and stop

 ## Authors